square-bit/eva-laravel/README.md

 ### Usage
 You can now use EVA to validate any email provided by your users directly with the Laravel Validator.

-Say you you're already validating an email on its basic properties
+Let's say you're already validating an email on its basic properties
 ```php
     return Validator::make($data, [
         [...]